zer0-g/coding/UsingLESS/README.rst

 ===========================

 ::

  view plaincopy to clipboardprint?
  <link rel="stylesheet/less" href="style.less" />
- Note that we’ve set the rel attribute to “stylesheet/less,” and that our actual stylesheets has an  extension of .less, not .css.
+ Note that weï¿½ve set the rel attribute to ï¿½stylesheet/less,ï¿½ and that our actual stylesheets has an  extension of .less, not .css.
 Also, we must link to this stylesheet before Less.js.

 Step 3.
 Have Fun!
 =================

 ::

  With this minimal amount of work, you now have access to everything from variables to mix-ins.
 Be   sure to watch the four minute video tutorial above for full examples, but here are a few quickies. view plaincopy to clipboardprint?